ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 Events from your deployments appear in an Activity Tracker instance in the same region, except for `osl01` and `seo01`.
 Deployments in `osl01` have events forwarded to `eu-gb`.
 Deployments in `seo01` have events forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up the Activity Tracker in multiple regions.

-## Activity Tracker through LogDNA
+## Activity Tracker

 When you provision the service, events are automatically forwarded from all your {{site.data.keyword.databases-for}} deployments in the same region.

 The service can be provisioned from [its catalog page](https://{DomainName}/catalog/ibm-cloud-activity-tracker-with-logdna) or from an existing [Observability Dashboard](https://cloud.ibm.com/observe/activitytracker).

-The Activity Tracker with LogDNA service has a lite plan that is free to use, but it only offers streaming events.
+The {{site.data.keyword.at_short}} service has a lite plan that is free to use, but it only offers streaming events.
 To take advantage of the tagging, export, retention, and other features, you need to use one of the [paid plans](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-service_plan).

-### Using the LogDNA Activity Tracker
+### Using the Activity Tracker

-You can access Activity Tracker with LogDNA through the _Observability_ tab of your deployment's _Manage_ page.
-The **Manage Activity Tracker** button links to the main list of all Activity Tracker instances in your IBM Cloud account.
+You can access {{site.data.keyword.at_short}} through the _Observability_ tab of your deployment's _Manage_ page.
+The **Manage Activity Tracker** button links to the main list of all {{site.data.keyword.at_short}} instances in your IBM Cloud account.
 Select the instance where you set your database logs to be forwarded.
 Click **View Activity Tracker** to view the events.

 Once event activity is being forwarded to the service, each event can be expanded to a detailed view by clicking the arrow to the left of the timestamp.